ambient-innovation/ai-django-core/docs/features/mail.md

 * No code redundancy for setting up the default mail configuration - all wrapped in the class!
 * The text part of the email can be automatically rendered from the HTML part - no redundant templates anymore!
 * Built-in (and extendable) sanity checks as a validation for forgotten variables!
+* Clean and easy solution for email attachments

 There are two scenarios covered by this package: